arillo/silverstripe-metatags/Readme.md

 The module will add a `$MetaImage` to each page and a fallback `$MetaImage` to the `$SiteConfig` that will be used if no image is defined on a particular page (to avoid this behavior do not fill in the `$SiteConfig.MetaImage` in the CMS).
 It will automatically generate [OpenGraph](http://ogp.me/) and [Twitter](https://dev.twitter.com/cards/getting-started) meta tags based on pages `$MetaDescription`.

+### Requirements

+SilverStripe CMS ^4.0

+For a SilverStripe 3.x compatible version of this module, please see the [1 branch, or 0.x release line](https://github.com/arillo/silverstripe-metatags/tree/1.x).

 ## Usage

 Install with composer: